 plugin for WordPress can help you reduce the number of HTTP requests for your website, making your website pages load smoothly and quickly.
 The WP Asset Clean Up plugin prevents unnecessary styles and scripts from loading on your pages.
 It forces assets to load only on the pages where they are actually required.
 It also minimizes the HTML code of the actual page.

-1. Do not overload the page with widgets such as social media sharing buttons.
+1. Do not overload the page with widgets such as sharing buttons.
 They are needed only in blog posts.

 2. It is better to display excerpts on the homepage, not full posts.